 A subcontractor is an Individual or entity that enters into a contract and assumes some or all of the obligations of a person included in SIC codes 15, 16, and 17 as set forth in the primary contract specific to a project.
 Thus, payments made to an independent contractor to provide general labor services to the contractor not specific to a particular contract do not constitute purchases from other firms.
-However, payments made to a subcontractor for services and materials provided under a contract specific to a particular construction project (such as the construction of commercial property on Main Street) do constitute purchases from other firms.
+However, payments made to a subcontract specific to a particular construction project (such as the construction of commercial property on Main Street) do constitute purchases from other firms.
 There is no limitation or condition that the subcontractors to whom such payments are made be licensed.